readthedocs/readthedocs.org/docs/user/guides/managing-maintainers.rst

 ==========================================

 |org_brand| allows you to manage maintainers for your projects.
-Maintainers have admin access to the project, so be careful when adding them.
+Every project is configured with its own list of maintainers who will all have admin privileges to the project, so be careful when adding new maintainers.

 When you add a maintainer to your project, they will be invited to join the project as a maintainer.